Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 Time: depends on how far you hike.

-While hiking The Narrows from the top down requires a permit (and is over 9 miles), you can do a part of this hike from the bottom up, without one.
-This hike can be challenging as you’re literally hiking in the river for large portions of the hike, but – with just a day in Zion – we recommend just going 1-2 miles up the river before turning around.
+While hiking The Narrows from the top down requires a permit (and covers over 9 miles), you can hike part of it from the bottom up without a permit.
+This is still a fairly challenging hike since you’ll be walking in the river for much of the time, but with just one day in Zion, we recommend going about 1–2 miles upstream before turning back.

-Start your hike at the Temple of Sinawava (the last stop on the shuttle bus route) and head up the Riverside Walk.
-This trail is about a mile long, and this is where the fun of walking in the river begins.
-The lower Narrows has some of the most scenic sections of Zion National Park, so we recommend bringing a camera in a waterproof bag.
+Start at the Temple of Sinawava (the last shuttle stop) and follow the Riverside Walk.
+This paved trail is about 1 mile long and leads to the point where you enter the river.
+The Lower Narrows has some of the most impressive scenery in Zion, so consider bringing a camera in a waterproof bag.

 Hiking Lower Narrows in Zion National Park